 When set to Disabled, this setting will hide the Management Engine's (ME), HECl devices, and the system's IPMI devices from the operating system.
 This prevents the operating system from changing the ME power capping settings, and blocks access to all in-band management tools.
-All management should be managed through out-of-band.
+All management should be managed through out-ofband.
 This option is set to Enabled by default.

-(i) NOTE: BIOS update requires HECI devices to be operational and DUP updates require IPMI interface to be operational.
+NOTE: BIOS update requires HECI devices to be operational and DUP updates require IPMI interface to be operational.
 This setting needs to be set to Enabled to avoid updating errors.

-Intel AES-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption Standard Instruction Set (AES-NI).
+Intel AFS-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption installed in the system.

+Standard Instruction Set (AES-NI).
 This option is set to Enabled by default.

 System Password Sets the system password.
-This option is set to Enabled by default and is read-only if the password jumper is not installed in the system.
+This option is set to Enabled by default and is read-only if the password jumper is not

-Setup Password Sets the setup password.
+Sets the setup password.
 This option is read-only if the password jumper is not installed in the system.
+Setup Password

-Password Status Locks the system password.
+Locks the system password.
 This option is set to Unlocked by default.
+Password Status with Pre-boot Measurements or On without Pre-boot Measurements.

-TPM Security (i) | NOTE: The TPM menu is available only when the TPM module is installed.
+TPM Security (i) NOTE: The TPM menu is available only when the TPM module is installed.

 Enables you to control the reporting mode of the TPM.
 The TPM Security option is set to Off by default.
-You can only modify the TPM Status, TPM Activation, and the Intel TXT fields if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements.
+You can only modify the TPM Status, TPM Activation, and the Intel TXT fields if the TPM Status field is set to either On without Pre-boot Measurements.

-When TPM 1.2 is installed, the TPM Security option is set to Off, On with Pre-boot Measurements, or On without Pre-boot Measurements.
+When TPM 1.2 is installed, the TPM Security option is set to Off, On with Pre-boot Measurements, or On